oconva/qvikchat-examples/examples/rag-chat-webpage/README.md

-# Simple Open-ended Chatbot
+# RAG Chat Webpage

-This project demonstrates how to build a simple open-ended chatbot using QvikChat.
+This project demonstrates how you can easily build a chatbot that answers questions using data from a webpage.

+This example illustrates below key points:

+- Building a RAG-enabled chat endpoint with QvikChat.
+- Using a custom data loader from LangChain to load data for the RAG chat endpoint.
+- Building a chatbot that answers questions using data from a webpage.

 ## Getting Started

-An open-ended chat endpoint lets you have unrestricted chat with no restrictions on what topic the queries can be related to, quite similar to OpenAI's ChatGPT or Google's Gemini front-ends.
+To get started with this example, you need to have Node.js installed on your machine.
+You can download and install Node.js from [here](https://nodejs.org/).

 ### Prerequisites